 A leasing contract is an agreement in which the lessor (owner of the equipment) conveys to the lessee (user), the right to use the equipment in return for a payment over a particular period of time.

 Finance lease is often used to buy equipment for the major part of its useful life.
 The goods are financed ex GST and have a balloon at the end of the term.
 Here, at the end of the lease term, the lessee will obtain ownership of the equipment upon a successful ‘offer to buy’ the equipment.
 Traditionally this ‘offer’ is the balloon amount.
 Finance leases with StreetFleet are only available for organisations, although it is possible to do a finance lease as an individual (generally as a novated lease).

 An operating lease agreement to finance equipment for less than its useful life, and the lessee can return equipment to the lessor at the end of the lease period without any further obligation.
 Operating leases are only available for ABN holders.

 Operating Vs Finance leases (What’s the difference):

-- Balloon/residual amount: In finance lease agreement, there is a balloon/residual option for the lessee to purchase the property or equipment at a specific price.
-But, under an operating lease, the lessee does not have this option.
+- Balloon/residual amount: In a finance lease agreement, there is a balloon/residual option for the lessee to purchase the property or equipment at a specific price.
+But, under an operating lease, the lessee does not have this option (although behind the scenes the lessor is setting an internal residual that they have to pay in the future).
 The balloon/residual on a finance lease is set using ATO asset guidelines.

-- Account treatment: Operating lease are treated as expenses (ie off balance sheet items) where as a finance lease is included as an asset for the lessee.
-Edit: the tax treatment for leases will change in 2019, with operating leases appearing on the balance sheets as liabilities.
+- Account treatment: Whereas operating leases used to be off balance sheet, the tax treatment for leases changed in 2019 with the introduction of accounting standard AASB16, with operating leases appearing on the balance sheet as liabilities and as the right of use expenses.
 You can read more about these changes in our article here.

 Which is better, finance or operating lease?